 Cathy Horn compiled the Forgotten of Ellis Island Database from death records listing Hoffman and Swinburne Islands.
 Horn includes the year in which the death was registered and the Death Certificate number.
 With that number, you can now use the Historical Vital Records of NYC site that debuted in April 2022.
 It provides access to millions of digitized birth, death and marriage records dating from 1855 to 1949.
 Search, browse, download or order certified copies from the Municipal Archives’ vital records collection.

 Estimates from public health records indicate that 1 in 5 immigrants were identified for additional medical review.
 Of those two to three percent were detained and one percent were deported.

 “No major epidemic was ever traced to an immigrant who entered America after being treated at the hospital.
 Nine of 10 patients treated at the hospital were cured and allowed to enter the country and begin the road to citizenship,” according to The New York Times.

 “To those who went through it, it was one of the most precious gifts you were given, because when you were sick you couldn’t do anything about it.
 But here is a place that rescued you.” remembered John Henry Wilberding, an immigrant from Germany in 1928.

 And if you’re interested in more information about the 22-building hospital complex and the immigrants who were treated there, watch the documentary by Lorie Conway that was released by PBS in 2009.

 For more information on researching immigrant ancestors, try Discovering Immigrant Ancestors.
-In this Sassy Jane Guide you’ll find 25 pages of direct links for 19th- and 20th-century immigration records through all U.S. ports.
+In this Sassy Jane eBook you’ll find 25 pages of direct links for 19th- and 20th-century immigration records through all U.S. ports.
 Links to naturalization records and little-known resources for immigrant ancestors are also included.